 Charged Capacitor)

-- Figure 9 shows the typical Class D commutation circuit.
-In this commutation method, an auxiliary thyristor (`T_2`) is required to commutate the main thyristor (`T_1`), Assuming ideal thyristors and the lossless components, then the waveforms are as in Fig. 10.
-Here, inductor L is necessary to ensure the correct polarity on capacitor C.
+• Figure 9 shows the typical Class D commutation circuit.
+In this method, an auxiliary thyristor (`T_2`) commutates the main thyristor (`T_1`), Assuming ideal thyristors and lossless components, Figure 10 shows the corresponding waveforms.
+The inductor L ensures the capacitor C maintains the correct polarity.

 Circuit Operation